plforacle/heatwave-turbo/mysql-heatwave-intro/do-oac/do-oac.md

 4. Search for mysql and select mysql as the database

+    Example: **HEATWAVE-HW.sub0….heatwavevcn.oraclevcn.com**

     ![MDS](./images/add-connection-mysql.png "add-connection-mysql ")

 5. Specify the connections details

-    - Specify the hostname of HW-DB in FQDN such as mysql-xxx.oraclevpn.com
+    - Specify the hostname of HEATWAVE-DB in FQDN from Task 4.

-    - be sure to use the oacadmin mysql user and password Welcome#123
+    - Be sure to use mysql admin user name and password.

     ![MDS](./images/config-add-connection-mysql.png "config-add-connection-mysql ")

-6. Next build the dashboard on HeatWave by selecting Create->Data Set
-7. Select the MySQL Connection created earlier
+6. Select the MySQL Connection created earlier

+7. Double click "Manual Query" on the left panel and click ”Manual Query” tab on the bottom

     ![MDS](./images/manual-query-select.png "cmanual-query-select ")

-8. Double click "Manual Query" and add the following SQL query to find per-company average age of passengers from Switzerland, Italy and France.
-Click on the “Enter SQL and type in the following sql statement:
+8. Add the following SQL query (find per-company average age of passengers from Switzerland, Italy and France) in the statement text box, and select “Live” in Data Access on the right, then click OK on the top

     ```bash
     <copy> SELECT